kitchensjn/terracotta/README.md

 trees = [tct.nx_bin_ts(tskit.load(ts).simplify(), [0]+[10**i for i in range(1,10)]).first() for ts in glob(f"trees/*")]
 ```

 `trees/` is a preprocessed directory of `.trees` files in the `tskit` format.
 These files only contain a single tree each.
-By loading it in this way, you've created a list of `tskit.Trees`.
+By loading it in this way, you've created a list of `tskit.Trees` with times discretized.

 #### View the world map